yal521/YangLiu/index.md

 ## Welcome

-I am a graduate student at Lehigh University studying MBA Business Analytics Concentration.
+I am a graduate student at Lehigh University working on my MBA with a Business Analytics Concentration.
+I will graduate in August 2022.

-Expected graduation: August 2022

 <!-- Upload your own photo and change the path -->